Welcome to CV-TEC!

-No, our CV-TEC New Visions: Medical Careers Program is a one year, competitive application program for high school seniors only.
-Students must apply for a seat in this program during their junior year.
-We also offer Pre-CTE Programs for students in grades 9 – 12 which provide service level introductory training for students.
+No, our CV-TEC New Visions: Medical Careers and New Visions: Applied Engineering Programs are one-year, competitive application programs for high school seniors only.
+Students must apply for entry into the New Visions Program during their junior year.
+We also offer Pre-CTE Programs for students in grades 9 – 12 which provide service-level introductory training for students.

 Are CV-TEC CTE Programs credit bearing?

-Yes, all CV-TEC CTE Programs offer up to five credits each year towards high school graduation.
+Yes, all CV-TEC CTE Programs have been approved by NYSED for up to five high school credits per year towards high school graduation requirements.
 Successful completion of a CTE program can meet core academic requirements and also fulfill the requirement for one unit of Career and Financial Management.

 Yes, you can still participate in activities and sports while attending CV-TEC.
 The session you decide to take is a decision you make with your home district school counselor.